-- Request is for \$77,394, a 3% increase over PY21 amount of \$75,140. - Serves adults reentering the community, primarily exiting the Champaign County Jail.
+Request is for \$77,394, a 3% increase over PY21 amount of \$75.140.

+- Serves adults reentering the community, primarily exiting the Champaign County Jail.
 Provides benefit case management, assisting with enrolling and maintaining health insurance coverage, and other benefit plans.
-Existing relationships with other reentry providers/criminal justice system anticipated to facilitate smooth transition from subcontracted service to independent provider. - Outcome measure is for change in insurance and other benefit status; includes relevant benchmarks for access and utilization. - CCMHB funding is 81% of total program revenue. - Required prior to contract: revisions to financial forms; select PY22 priority. - Special Provisions (to address during the contract year): retain SPs for presence in Rantoul, participation in Rantoul providers group and CIT steering committee; revisit scope of services and budget if changes in state and federal rules impact the program. - STAFF RECOMMENDATION is to fund at PY21 level, unless other CCMHB revenue becomes available, and offer a two-year term. \$75,140
+Existing relationships with other reentry providers/criminal justice system anticipated to facilitate smooth transition from subcontracted service to independent provider. - Outcome measure is for change in insurance and other benefit status; includes relevant benchmarks for access and utilization. - CCMHB funding is 81% of total program revenue. - Required prior to contract: revisions to financial forms; select PY22 priority. - Special Provisions (to address during the contract year): retain SPs for presence in Rantoul, participation in Rantoul providers group and CIT steering committee; revisit scope of services and budget if changes in state and federal rules impact the program. - STAFF RECOMMENDATION is to fund at PY21 level, offer a two-year term, and increase (both years) to full request if other CCMHB revenue becomes available.